 The Blue Ridge Campground is located 3 miles from the Blue Ridge Parkway in Little Switzerland.
 We are next door to North Carolina’s premier gem mining attraction, Emerald Village, and its North Carolina Mining Museum, and 3 miles from a coffee shop, a general store, cafe, etc. Most businesses in Little Switzerland are seasonal.
 Gas, groceries, and more restaurant choices are 7-8 miles away in Spruce Pine.

-We are a small family owned campground currently offering 4 camping sites (one of which will open in June 2020 and will offer a unique "glamping" experience in a 16' round canvas tent!).
+We are a small family owned campground currently offering 3 camping sites (one of which offers a unique "glamping" experience in a 16' round canvas tent!).
 Our sites are private and wooded, nestled among Hemlock, Beech, Oak, and Rhododendron forests.
 Our property boasts an amazing variety of plant life - giant Ferns, Butterfly Weed, Milk Weed, Trillium, Mountain Laurel, Bee Balm, mosses, mushrooms, and wildflowers galore!
 We encourage exploration and conservation of our natural wonders, and invite our campers to wander around our property, or catch (or feed!) a fish in our pond!
 Our public restroom and shower (with hot water) are located at our main store building (also the owner's apartment), which is accessible for all of our campers.
 We have a drink vending machine (sodas) at the check-in area and bagged ice by request.
 A limited selection of basic camping supplies is also available for purchase by request.
 Pets are allowed at this site if they are well-behaved, restrained, and are not left unattended.

 This flat, ridge-top site has a rustic 10' x 8.5' log cabin-type shelter (log walls with no chinking, a metal roof, floor, and door with latch), a fire ring and firewood to burn, a picnic table, and a 12' x 12' tend pad (plus room for another tent).
 It is in the forest, at the turn-around at the end of our campground access road.
 It is within walking distance of the restroom and shower but a lot of people do prefer to hop in their car to ride down the hill to the restroom.
 It is important that you arrive before dark so that you can find your way around the property.